 What are Line Graphs?

 A line graph, also called a line chart is one of the basic charts to represent a set of data pictorially.
 In line graphs, a straight line segment connects data points (called markers), to represent a continuous change over a period of time.
-Since the data points show the information, line graphs are also known as point to point graph.
+Since the data points show the information, line graphs are also known as point to point graphs.

 As line graphs show continuous change, they are basically used to compare changes over the same period of time for more than one group.
 Generally, independent data (or variable) is rendered in the horizontal axis whereas, the dependent variables are placed in the vertical axis.
 An example will explain this topic in a better way.

 The birth and death rates of a particular city are given below.
 Study the chart carefully and answer the given questions.

 Calculate the average number of births in the city between 2001 to 2005.